- Campus Ministry

 - Personal Safety Escort Program - provides personal safety escorts for individuals walking from one point on campus to another point whenever personal safety is a concern.

 - New Student Orientation - Campus Police staff present crime awareness and prevention information as part of the college formal orientation programs for new students.

 - Residence Hall Security - The Campus Police Community Policing Team works closely with the Department of Residential Life to promote safety in the residence halls through training and education of staff and residents.

-- Emergency Telephones – are located on campus with a blue light or yellow phone that is affixed to exterior of buildings.
+- Emergency Telephones - are located on campus with a blue light or yellow phone that are affixed to exterior of buildings.

 - Crime Prevention Presentations - Specially trained officers present frequent crime awareness and prevention programs in residence halls and elsewhere on campus throughout the year.
 Programs are tailored to the particular interests of student, faculty, or staff groups.

-- New Employee Orientation – New employees will be provided with campus safety and security information.
+- New Employee Orientation - New employees are provided with campus safety and security information.

-- Rape Awareness, Education and Prevention – The Campus Police has specially trained officers present programs dealing with domestic violence, rape, and sexual assault, and train women in the Rape Aggression Defense (RAD) method of self-defense.
+- Rape Awareness, Education and Prevention - Specially trained Campus Police Officers present programs dealing with domestic violence, rape, and sexual assault, and train women in the Rape Aggression Defense (RAD) method of self-defense.

 - Security and Fire Alarm Systems - A sophisticated computer-enhanced alarm system monitors a campus-wide network of intrusion, fire and duress alarms.